nsacyber/BitLocker-Guidance/README.md

 ## About this repository
 This repository hosts [Group Policy Objects](./Group%20Policy%20Objects/Computer/), compliance checks, and [configuration tools](./Scripts)  in support of implementing BitLocker.

 A [BitLocker PowerShell module] has been provided to aid in provisioning BitLocker on standalone systems.
-[Microsoft BitLocker Administration and Monitoring](https://technet.microsoft.com/en-us/windows/hh826072.aspx) can be used for provisioning BitLocker on domain joined systems.
+[Microsoft BitLocker Administration and Monitoring](https://technet.microsoft.com/en-us/windows/hh826072.aspx) (MBAM) can be used for [provisioning BitLocker](https://docs.microsoft.com/en-us/microsoft-desktop-optimization-pack/mbam-v25/) on domain joined systems.

 ## BitLocker settings
-NSA Information Assurance recommends using BitLocker settings from the Microsoft [Windows Security Baseline](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-baselines) available in the [Security Compliance Toolkit](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10).
+NSA Information Assurance recommends using BitLocker settings from the Microsoft [Windows Security Baseline](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-security-baselines), available in the [Security Compliance Toolkit](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-compliance-toolkit-10), with the following exceptions:

+* '''Deny write access to removable drives not protected by BitLocker''' can be set to '''Not Configured''' instead of Enabled.
+* '''Configure minimum PIN length for startup''' can be set to 6 characters or more instead of 7.

+Some environments may desire additional, but optional, protection provided by a BitLocker startup PIN.
+The following settings may be configured when this scenario is desired:

+Administrators may need to configure [BitLocker Network Unlock](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-how-to-enable-network-unlock) ensure systems apply updates without requiring a user be physically present to enter a PIN at system boot.

 ## BitLocker Group Policy

-The Microsoft Security Compliance Toolkit contains BitLocker Group Policy Objects for each Windows 10 operating system releaese in the Windows Security Baseline.
+The Microsoft Security Compliance Toolkit contains BitLocker Group Policy Objects (GPO) for each Windows 10 operating system release's Windows Security Baseline.
+The GPOs can be used to configure and manage domain joined as well as standalone systems.

+If using MBAM to configure and manage BitLocker on domain joined systems, then download the [Microsoft Desktop Optimization Pack (MDOP) Group Policy templates](https://www.microsoft.com/en-us/download/confirmation.aspx?id=55531) since they contain the [MBAM Group Policy settings](https://docs.microsoft.com/en-us/microsoft-desktop-optimization-pack/mbam-v25/planning-for-mbam-25-group-policy-requirements).

 ### Importing the BitLocker domain Group Policy
 Use the PowerShell Group Policy commands to import the BitLocker Group Policy into a domain.
 Run the following command on a domain controller from a PowerShell prompt running as a domain administrator.